landlab/landlab/docs/model_grid.rst

         # Update current time
         elapsed_time += dt

 Because we have no source term in the flow equations---we are assuming there is no rainfall or infiltration to add or remove water in each cell---the rate of depth change is equal to :math:`-\nabla q`, the divergence of water discharge.
-Just as in the diffusion example, we can calculate the flux divergence in a single line with help from the ``calculate_flux_divergence_at_nodes`` method.
+Just as in the diffusion example, we can calculate the flux divergence in a single line with help from the ``calculate_flux_divergence_at_nodes()`` method.

 The next block of code provides a second limit on time-step size, designed to prevent water depth from becoming negative.
 At some locations in the grid, it is possible that the rate of change of water depth will be negative, meaning that the water depth is becoming shallower over time.
 If we were to extrapolate this shallowing too far into the future, by taking too big a time step, we could end up with negative water depth.
 To avoid this situation, we first determine whether there are any locations where ``dhdt`` is negative, using the Numpy ``amin`` function.
 If there are, we call the Numpy ``where`` function to obtain a list of the node IDs at which the water depth is shallowing.
 The next line calculates the time it would take to reach zero water thickness.
-On line 104, we find the minimum of these time intervals, and multiply it by the ``alpha`` time-step parameter.
+We then find the minimum of these time intervals, and multiply it by the ``alpha`` time-step parameter.
 This ensures that we won't actually completely drain any cells of water.
 Finally, we determine which limiting time-step is smaller: ``dtmax``, which reflects the limitation due to fluid velocity, or ``dtmax2``, which is the limitation due to cell drainage.
 If no cells have :math:`dh/dt<0`, then we simply use the fluid-velocity time step size.

 We then update the values of water depth at all core nodes.
 Finally, we increment the total elapsed time.